 What are the documents required for Portuguese citizenship by descent application?

-What's the processing time for Portugal citizenship by descent?
+What's the processing time for Portuguese citizenship by descent?

 The processing time for Portuguese citizenship through descent generally takes at least 24 months.